friosavila/csdid_drdid/drdid.md

 - `drdid` *depvar* [*indepvars*] [*if*] [*in*] , [**ivar**(*varname*)] **time**(*varname*) **treatment**(*varname*) [**noisily** *method*  *rc1*]

+`drdid` implements the locally efficient doubly robust difference-in-differences (DiD) estimators for the average treatment effect proposed by Sant'Anna and Zhao (2020).
+The estimator combines inverse probability weighting and outcome regression estimators (also implemented in the package) to form estimators with more attractive statistical properties.
 # Options
 ## Parameters
 Parameter | Description